-As a company working for positive change, we participate in policy work through direct dialogue with authorities and policymakers and as an active participant in several associations and initiatives such as the UN PRI, SWESIF (Sweden's Sustainable Investment Forum), SISD (Swedish Investors for Sustainable Development) and GISD (Global Investors for Sustainable Development), the IIGCC and UNGC.
-Over the years we have joined calls for actions coordinated by the Investor Agenda such as the letter sent to the European Commission, addressed to Vice-President Timmermans and Commissioner Simson, on the development of a robust methane policy as part of the implementation of the Green Deal (IIGCC) and the Global Investor Statements to Governments on the Climate Crisis (IIGCC).
+As a company working for positive change, we participate in policy work through direct dialogue with authorities and policymakers and as an active participant in several associations and initiatives such as the UN PRI, SWESIF (Sweden's Sustainable Investment Forum), SISD (Swedish Investors for Sustainable Development), the IIGCC, the IPDD (Investors Policy Dialogue on Deforestation) and UNGC.
+Over the years, we have joined calls for action coordinated by the Investor Agenda.

-8. Reporting and disclosure
+4. Reporting and disclosure

-Climate analysis, climate commitment and climate actions are reported in the ESG & Sustainability reports which are presented to the quarterly board meetings, giving the Board regular and comprehensive updates to monitor and oversee the progress made on climate-related issues.
-They are also reported to the PRI and included in the Sustainable Investment Report on an annual basis.
+Climate analysis, climate commitment and climate actions are reported in the ESG & Responsible Investment reports, which are presented to the quarterly board meetings, giving the Board regular and comprehensive updates to monitor and oversee the progress made on climate-related issues.
+They are also included in the Sustainable Investment Report on an annual basis and reported to the PRI.